linode/apl-core/README.md

 **Developers** - With easy self-service to let them focus on their apps only

 - Build OCI compliant images from application code
-- Deploy containerized workloads using golden path templates
+- Deploy containerized workloads the GitOps way using build-in or custom golden path templates
+- Automatically update container images of workloads
+- Publicly expose applications
 - Get instant access to logs, metrics and traces
 - Store charts and images in a private registry
-- Expose applications with a public URL
 - Configure network policies, response headers and CNAMEs
-- Manage your own secrets
+- Manage secrets
+- Create private Git repositories and custom pipelines

-**Platform engineers** - To setup and manage secure and production-ready Kubernetes-based platforms
+**Platform engineers** - To setup a Kubernetes-based platform and provide a paved road to production

-- Onboard development teams in a comprehensive multi-tenant setup
-- Get all the required K8s tools in an integrated and automated way
 - Create your platform profile and deploy to any K8s
-- One configuration schema to manage the platform
+- Onboard development teams in a comprehensive multi-tenant setup and make them self-serving
+- Get all the required capabilities in an integrated and automated way
 - Ensure governance with security policies
 - Implement zero-trust networking
-- Make development teams self-serving
 - Change the desired state of the platform based on Configuration-as-Code
 - Support multi- and hybrid cloud scenarios
 - Prevent cloud provider lock-in
+- Implement full observability

 ## Getting started